BonanKou/Attention-Alignment-Empirical-Study/README.md

 The most critical artifact in this repository is our human-annotated dataset with programmer attention.
 Since this study's rigor relies mainly on the quality of the human annotation, we will briefly explain how the dataset is constructed in this section.
 For more details, please refer to our paper.

 ### Definition of Human Attention
-When solving a programming task by reading a prompt in natural language, programmers will not pay equal attention to every word in the prompt.
-In fact, some words (i.e., keywords) are more informative than others and require more attention (e.g., "return").
-The goal of the labelers who constructed this dataset is to select such keywords.
+When solving a programming task by reading a natural language prompt, programmers do not pay equal attention to every word in the prompt.
+Some words (i.e., keywords) are more informative than others and require more attention (e.g., "return").
+The labelers who constructed this dataset aim to select such keywords.

 ### Data Format
-A pickled version of our dataset is provided in the `dataset` folder.
+A pickled version of our dataset is provided.
 To unpickle the file, import the `pickle` library and run the following:

 `pickle.load("dataset.txt", "rb")`